Generating and efficiently exporting a file in a Blazor WebAssembly application

 • Gérald Barré

-In a Blazor WebAssembly application, I needed to export data to a file.
-In a web browser, you cannot write the file directly to the file system (not exactly true anymore).
-Instead, you need to create a valid URL, create a <a> element, and trigger a click on it.
-There are 2 ways to create a valid URL:
+In a Blazor WebAssembly application, exporting data to a file requires some care.
+Browsers cannot write files directly to the file system (not exactly true anymore).
+Instead, you must create a valid URL, create an <a> element, and trigger a click on it.
+There are two ways to create a valid URL:

 • Using a Blob and URL.createObjectURL(blob)

-So, the best solution is to create a Blob, so there is no limitation in size.
-Using WebAssembly this is also much faster!
+The best solution is to create a Blob, which has no size limitation.
+In WebAssembly, this approach is also much faster!

-Let's create the razor page with 2 buttons to generate a file and download it:
+Let's create the Razor page with two buttons to generate a file and download it:

 Razor